hawkw/mnemosyne/doc/Style.md

 When using S-expression syntax...

-1. **Do not place opening or closing perentheses on their own line.**
+1. **Do not place opening or closing parentheses on their own line.**

    For example, this is considered good stye:
    ```clojure